wolfy-j/goffli/README.md

 ![Travis](https://img.shields.io/travis/wolfy-j/goffli.svg?style=flat-square)

-Goffli is colorful and programmable (LUA) **FFmpeg CLI wrapper** with ability to share snippets over GitHub Gist.
+Goffli is simple interface and FFmpeg CLI wrapper that offers the ability to convert video, audio, and other multimedia files and streams using small Lua programs which you can share over Github Gist.
-> When you hate to google ffmpeg bash scripts.
+> You can save and share this script with others.
+Every time you reuse it you will save all the time you spent in the past searching Google for ffmpeg bash scripts.

 ![Goffli](goffli.gif)

 # Installation
-Make sure to [install Golang 1.9](https://golang.org/doc/install) at your machine.
+Make sure to [install Golang 1.9](https://golang.org/doc/install) on your machine.

 ```
 go get "github.com/wolfy-j/goffli"
 ```

-You can also find binaries [here](https://github.com/wolfy-j/goffli/releases).
+You can find binaries [here](https://github.com/wolfy-j/goffli/releases).

 # Usage
-By default Goffli only able to display media information about a given file:
+By default, Goffli can only display media information about a given file:

 ```
 goffli info video.mp4
 ```

-In order to extend Goffli functionality load snippet using GitHub Gist url:
+If you are looking to extend the possibilities of Goffli's functionality, you can load snippets using a GitHub Gist url:

 ```
 goffli get https://gist.github.com/wolfy-j/d4ece481eb8c9bd8a438967d77603ce7 video2gif
 ```

-You can use this snippet immediatelly:
+These snippets can then be used immediately:

 ```
 goffli video2gif input.mp4 result.gif